S4rthakGupta/CarDeals_ResponsiveWebsite/README.md

-# ResponsiveSiteDesign-GroupProject
+#CarDeals_Website

- This is the folder for the group projection for Responsive Site Design
+ This is the fully responsive website made from scratch using HTML and CSS.